 top of page

-Previous searches
+Previous research

 Catalonia

-In the following year, 2020-21, following the collaboration between the GRAI and the XC, a second research is carried out, with a more complex methodological design that combines a quasi-experimental design with qualitative data.
+In the following year, 2020-21, following the collaboration between the GRAI and the XC, a second study is carried out, with a more complex methodological design that combines a quasi-experimental design with qualitative data.
 In this research, data was collected from 131 teachers.
 You can find the results in the article (Corcelles et al., 2023).
 The results, which are also summarized in this report, highlight four aspects:

 3.png